William Timmons: Personal life

 On July 17, 2019, Timmons married his wife, Sarah, on the balcony of the U.S. Capitol.
 Senator Tim Scott officiated.

 In response to posts on social media, Timmons acknowledged in July 2022 that he and his wife were working on their marriage after "going through tough times" in recent months.
 He said other allegations were false and mostly defamatory and asked for "privacy and prayers."
 He told his constituents "don't be distracted" and emphasized that his personal life does not affect his congressional service.

 Sarah filed for marital separation in mid-November 2022.
 In a statement provided to The Greenville News, the couple said they "will continue to remain close friends" and "respectfully ask for privacy".
 Divorce proceedings can begin a year after separation per South Carolina law.
+Timmons was divorced by June 2024 and said they are "still on very good terms".

+Timmons is a captain in the Air National Guard.
+He has served since 2018 as a JAG officer assigned to the 263rd Army Air and Missile Defense Command.